phoneemail/sign-in-with-phone-nodejs/README.md

 ## Example Demo

-Explore a live demo of "Sign in with Phone" in action: [Demo URL](https://www.phone.email/demo-login)
+Experience the seamless authentication process firsthand with our [demo](https://www.phone.email/demo-login).
+Our demo provides a live demonstration of the "Sign in with Phone" plugin, showcasing its functionality and ease of use.
+Explore the demo to understand how the plugin can enhance the authentication experience on your website.

+## Documentation

+For comprehensive documentation on integrating the "Sign in with Phone" plugin into your Node.js application, refer to our [documentation](https://www.phone.email/docs#nodejs).
+The documentation provides detailed instructions, code samples, and configuration options to help you seamlessly integrate the plugin into your project.

 ## Website

-For more information about our services, visit our website: [www.phone.email](https://www.phone.email)

-## Documentation

-Refer to our comprehensive documentation for detailed integration guides: [Node.js Documentation](https://www.phone.email/docs#nodejs)
+Visit our [website](https://www.phone.email) to learn more about our authentication solutions and explore additional features and services.
+Experience the future of authentication with Phone Email's "Sign in with Phone" plugin.
+By implementing our plugin, you can elevate the security of your website, enhance user experience, and streamline the authentication process for your users.
+Embrace the power of phone verification with Phone Email's innovative solution.

 ---
 Developed by [Phone Email](https://www.phone.email)